 Below is a list of common things that clients go through and some weird requests that clients have when they are in the doubting stage.
-So this doesn't happen to you, I am going to share with you the REAL process of MICROBLADING AFTERCARE for both the client and PMU (permanent makeup artist).
+So this doesn't happen to you, I am going to share with you the REAL process of MICROBLADING, the AFTERCARE, and what to expect for both you, the client, and the Microblading Artist.
 Get your note app ready because you're going to want to jot down EVERYTHING.

-The Stages of Healing for Microblading, Ombre/Powder, and Combo Brows.
+The Stages of Microblading, Ombre/Powder, and Combo Brows.

 1RST DAY - DAY 6